 A time is coming and has now come when the true worshipers will worship the Father in spirit and truth, for they are the kind of worshipers the Father seeks.
 God is spirit, and his worshipers must worship in spirit and in truth. —John 4:23-24

-On a recent trip I was driving with my family in Los Angeles and saw a commotion in a parking lot.
-I saw a dozen people with cameras and did what any self-respecting person would d parked my car and took off running with my wife's camera out.
-The activity centered around a bus stop where well-known singer, Alanis Morissette, was making a music video.
+Some years ago, I was driving with my family in Los Angeles and saw a commotion in a parking lot.
+I saw a dozen people with cameras and did what any self-respecting person would do: parked my car and took off running with my wife’s camera out.
+The activity centered around a bus stop where a well-known singer was making a music video.

 Then I realized that what he was saying was sound theologically.
 And the women were listening to him and speaking to him respectfully.
 And God is a spirit and God is speaking.
 So what was wrong with the picture?